top of page

 Fordham University is located right in the middle of the Bronx, only a few miles from Interstates 95 and 87, as well as the Bronx River Parkway.

-If driving, there is a large parking garage ($15) on campus, located a short walk from Rose Hill Gym.
-The school runs a shuttle from the garage to just outside the gym for those who do not want to make the 5-minute walk.
+If driving, there is a large parking garage ($10) on campus, located a short walk from Rose Hill Gym.
+The car line to pay for parking can back up especially on well attended games.
 Sometimes fans can get lucky and find a few free spots on Southern Boulevard.

 Return on Investment 4

-Tickets for Fordham Rams basketball games are affordable, chairbacks are $35 ($30 for youth and seniors), and baseline reserved is $25/$20.
+Tickets for Fordham Rams basketball games are affordable, Chairbacks are $35 ($30 for youth and seniors), baseline reserved is $25/20.
 With affordable concession prices, catching a Fordham basketball game is a less costly entertainment option for New York sports fans.

 .